ArneAmeye/laravel-stagevinder/readme.md

 `DB_USERNAME`<br/>
 `DB_PASSWORD`<br/>

-By now we added a whole new git repo in the server and a .env file, all of them need permissions for the apache group, Laravel needs write access for logs.
+By now we added a whole new git repo in the server and a .env file, all of them need permissions for the apache group.
 As our site is located in the folder 'USERNAME', we change these permissions.<br/>
 `su -`<br/>
 Enter password:<br/>
 `cd /home/USERNAME/USERNAME`<br/>
-`chmod -R 770 USERNAME`<br/>
+`chmod -R 750 USERNAME`<br/>
 `chgrp -R apache USERNAME`<br/>

+NOTE: Laravel needs write access for logs but also in the public/images folder to save our profile and banner pictures.
+Only these folders should have write access too!
+CD into the laravel project folder.
+`chmod -R 770 storage`<br/>
+`chmod -R 770 public/images`<br/>

 ### Installing packages